Frequently Asked Questions

 Screen printing is one of the oldest methods used to print t-shirts, but it is still among the most popular because it produces vibrant, long-lasting designs for large orders.

-Direct to Garments (DTG)
+Direct to Garment (DTG) Printing

 Direct to Garment printing is another popular t-shirt printing method.
 It works something like a paper printer in an office but instead of loading paper to the printer, you load the t-shirts.